nmsa/tma-framework/tma-dashboard/README.md

 This webpage was created in the form of a SPA (Single Page Application) using React, and Semantic UI for styling.

-Its functioning is based on performing requests to TMA's API (URL_API_TMA) whenever it needs data.
-Additionally, requests related to adaptation rules are redirected to and from TMA's Planning API (URL_PLANNING).
+Its functioning is based on performing requests to [TMA's API](https://github.com/nmsa/tma-framework-k/tree/master/development/tma-admin-api) whenever it needs data.
+Additionally, requests related to adaptation rules are redirected to and from [TMA's Planning](https://github.com/nmsa/tma-framework-p) API.
 Whenever requests sent from the webpage involve timestamps, they are converted to UTC before arriving at the API.

 The webpage uses libraries to provide some of its main features:
  -  `Chart.js` to create charts